Scrope: Richard le Scrope (c. 1327 – 1403)

 Henry was father of Richard Scrope, 1st Baron Scrope of Bolton (c.
 1327 – 1403), chancellor of England, an active adherent of John of Gaunt.

 William le Scrope (c.
 1350 – 1399)

-His eldest son William le Scrope (c.
-1350 – 1399) was created Earl of Wiltshire in 1397 by Richard II, of whose government he was an active supporter.
+Richard's eldest son, William le Scrope (c.
+1350 – 1399), was created Earl of Wiltshire in 1397 by Richard II, of whose government he was an active supporter.
 Wiltshire bought the sovereignty of the Isle of Man from the Earl of Salisbury.
 In 1398 he became Treasurer of England.
 His execution at Bristol was one of the first acts of Henry IV, and the irregular sentence of an improvised court was confirmed by Henry's first parliament.
 Wiltshire' father, Lord Scrope, and his other sons were not included in the attainder, but received full pardon from Henry.
 Scrope, who was the builder of Bolton Castle, his principal residence, died in 1403.
-He was succeeded in the barony by his second son, Roger, whose descendants held it till 1630.
+He was succeeded in the barony by his second son, Roger, whose descendants held it until 1630.